jcp-tech/Seneca_Class_Notes/Semester 2/AIG240 - Robotics/Docker.md

 # 🐳 ROS Melodic Docker Setup for Seneca\_Class\_Notes

-This setup builds a GPU-enabled development environment for ROS Melodic, accessible via Docker.
+This setup builds a GPU- or CPU-enabled development environment for ROS Melodic using Docker.

 ---